-The increase in fuel use despite the decreased yield in our plantations is contrasted to the activities in 2022, where no replanting was carried out due to an increase in CPO prices.
-In FYE 2023, we increased our replanting activities, reflecting the increase in use of diesel in the process of transporting new palm oil to the location of growth.
-In FYE 2023, the Group has installed a tube well, which allows for less fuel use when transporting water within our estates.
+In FYE 2024, we decreased our replanting activities, reflecting the decrease in use of diesel in the process of transporting new palm oil to the location of growth.
+Last year, the Group has installed a tube well, which allows for less fuel use when transporting water within our estates.

-In addition, the increased in foreign workers in the year was reflective of the increased in fuel used to pick up these workers individually from the airport once their applications were approved.
-Subsequently, fuel is used to accommodate worker transport to the clinic and around the plantations.
+In addition, the increased in foreign workers since last year was reflective of the increased in fuel used to accommodate worker transport to the clinic and around the plantations.